 The right to data portability: where we process your personal data because you have given us your consent, you have the right to request that this personal data be transferred from one service provider to another.

-The right to lodge a complaint: if you are not satisfied with the way in which we have processed your personal data, you have the right to lodge a complaint with the Federal Data Protection and Information Commissioner (FDPIC), Feldeggweg 1, CH-3003 Berne (tel: +41 (0)58 462 43 95).
+The right to lodge a complaint: if you are not satisfied with the way in which we have processed your personal data, you have the right to lodge a complaint with the competent data protection authority.
+In Switzerland, the data protection authority is the Federal Data Protection and Information Commissioner (FDPIC), Feldeggweg 1, CH-3003 Berne (tel: +41 (0)58 462 43 95).

 We will revise or update this policy if we change our practices or develop better ways to keep you informed about them.
 Changes to this statement will apply from the date they are posted on our site and do not have retrospective effect.

-In the event of any discrepancy between the French version of this statement and the foreign language versions, the French version shall prevail.
+In the event of any discrepancy between the English version of this Statement and the foreign language versions, the English version shall prevail.